My top tips on trying traditional Peruvian food and drinks:

 Empanadas originated in Spain.
 When the Spaniards invited themselves over to the Americas, they brought not only horses, diseases and slavery, but were kind enough to bring empanadas, too.

 Nowadays, empanadas are omnipresent everywhere from Mexico to Chile.
-They fillings vary from country to country.
+Their fillings vary from country to country.
 The typical Peruvian variety usually includes fried ground beef, onions, olives, hard-boiled egg and, strangely, raisins.

-As for how much I liked them: For me, you get two empanadas and you can be done.
+As for how much I personally liked them: For me, you get two empanadas and you can be done.
 Been there, emapanada'd that.
-More ceviche please.
+More ceviche please!

 We tucked into a cozy-looking restaurant in Cusco called Uchu Peruvian Steakhouse and tried the peruano kebab.
 Instant love.
 The three chicken bits per skewer were larger than you’d normally see on a kebab, and they were amazing!